-These simple, step-by-step instructions will teach you how to make a blanket ladder that looks just like the rustic blanket ladder from Pottery Barn for just a fraction of the cost!
+These simple, step-by-step instructions will teach you how to make a blanket ladder that looks just like the rustic blanket ladder from high-end designer stores for just a fraction of the cost!
 This stunning DIY blanket ladder will not only give you storage for your blankets but it will also add major style to your home!

 If you don’t know this already, it won’t take you long to discover that I have an obsession with blankets.
 Some might call it an “issue” or an “addiction” but I like to refer to it as a special love. 😉

 As my husband would tell you, it’s not uncommon for us to have 4-6 throw blankets on our sofa at any given time.
 There are also throw blankets on our front window seat, our chair in the entryway, and all three of our family’s beds.